Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 \subsection{Workflow}

 Before discussing how we approach these goals, we first describe \name's workflow from a user's perspective~(\Cref{fig:workflow}).

 Suppose a user wants to extract a policy from a web application.
 We assume that the application is written in a supported framework (Ruby on Rails) and that the user is familiar with the application's functionality.
-The user first (\Cref{fig:workflow} left): \begin{enumerate} \item Declares the handlers to be analyzed, with the names and types of request parameters; and, \item Writes down the application's database constraints, with the help of a constraint-generation tool (\Cref{sec:implementation:tool}). \end{enumerate} \name supports two general forms of database constraints: \begin{inparaenum}[(1)] \item a column (or set of columns) is unique, \item a query $Q_1$'s result is contained in another query $Q_2$'s. \end{inparaenum} These forms can express all constraints we encountered---including non-null, foreign-key, and domain constraints, as well as more advanced kinds. \name accepts constraints written as a HOCON configuration~\cite{hocon} and provides shorthands for common constraint types.

-In our experience (\Cref{sec:eval:app-setup}), a handler declaration requires a single line of code and a majority of the database constraints can be auto-generated.
-If path pruning is required, the user can add further constraints to restrict the input space.
+The user starts by declaring the handlers to analyze and providing the application's \emph{database constraints}. \name supports two forms of database constraints, which cover all the constraints we encountered: \begin{enumerate} \item \emph{A set of columns in a table is unique.} For example, a uniqueness constraint on \texttt{roles(user\_id, course\_id)} states that a user has at most one role in a course. \item \emph{A query $Q_1$'s result is contained in a query $Q_2$'s result.} Such constraints are commonly used to express foreign-key invariants: e.g., every \texttt{assignments.course\_id} must appear as some \texttt{courses.id}. \end{enumerate} These constraints describe the application's valid database states; \name uses them to keep exploration within those states during concolic execution (\Cref{sec:concolic:modeling}) and to simplify the generated policy (\Cref{sec:policy:simplify}).
+To reduce the user's burden, \name provides a tool that can automatically generate most required constraints from a Ruby on Rails application's schema and models (\Cref{sec:implementation,sec:eval:app-setup:constraints}).

-The user then packages the application into a Docker container and invokes \name, which (\Cref{fig:workflow}): \begin{enumerate} \item Explores execution paths through the handlers via concolic execution, producing \emph{transcripts} that record the branches taken and the SQL queries issued (\Cref{sec:concolic}); \item For each individual handler, analyzes the transcripts to generate a preliminary policy allowing each query to be issued under its recorded conditions (\Crefrange{sec:policy:preprocess}{sec:policy:generate-sql}); \item Merges the individual policies and prunes any redundant views, producing a final policy (\Cref{sec:policy:prune}). \end{enumerate}
+The user then packages the application into a Docker container and invokes \name, which: \begin{enumerate} \item Explores execution paths through the handlers via concolic execution, producing \emph{transcripts} that record the branches taken and the SQL queries issued (\Cref{sec:concolic}); \item For each individual handler, analyzes the transcripts to generate a preliminary policy allowing each query to be issued under its recorded conditions (\Crefrange{sec:policy:preprocess}{sec:policy:generate-sql}); \item Merges the individual policies and prunes any redundant views, producing a final policy (\Cref{sec:policy:prune}). \end{enumerate}